 What is a payment schedule?

-A payment schedule is the notice in writing which must be served on a claimant if the respondent does not intend to pay the full amount of a payment claim under the Act by the due date for payment.
-This is regardless of whether the respondent believes that the claimant is or is not entitled to make the claim or if the respondent denies being a party to the contract.
+A payment schedule is the notice in writing which must be served on the claimant if the respondent does not intend to pay the full amount of a payment claim by the due date for payment.
+This is regardless of the respondent believing that the claimant is or is not entitled to make the claim or if the respondent denies being a party to the contract.
 Assuming a payment claim is not valid, and therefore can be ignored, is risky.
 Click here for details about a payment claim.

 A payment schedule must: